 Pennsylvania's child welfare system is broken.
 Those are the harsh words from the state's auditor general, who says Children and Youth Services is struggling to keep our children safe.
 In some cases, it's even turned deadly.

-HAZLETON – State Rep. Tarah Toohil (R-Luzerne) today announced the Department of Veterans Affairs’ Mobile Veterans Center (MVC), which provides free outreach and counseling services to veterans and their families, is scheduled to visit Hazleton on Tuesday, April 18.
+HAZLETON – State Rep. Tarah Toohil (R-Luzerne) today announced the Department of Veterans Affairs’ Mobile Veterans Center (MVC), which provides free outreach and counseling services to veterans and their families, is scheduled to visit Hazleton on Tuesday, Jan.
+9.

 This year, the months-long budget saga dominated headlines out of Harrisburg.
 While I wasn’t entirely pleased with the overall spending and funding package, I do believe the final budget reflected one of our most fundamental responsibilities – standing up for taxpayers.

 Legislation is moving quickly through the Pennsylvania General Assembly that would crack down on those who use credit card skimming devices for fraudulent purposes.
 House Bill 1918 was passed by the House last week, less than a month after it was introduced.